Velonese/smachallenge/README.md

 # Running the app

-To run the app without configuration, just compile (or find the zipped exe) and run `AutoAutomobile.exe` - doing so will attempt to execute course 1 with a user named "test@test.com" without any latency compensation.
+To run the app without configuration, just compile (or find the zipped exe) and run `AutoAutomobile.exe` - doing so will attempt to execute course 1 with a user named "test@test.com" with default latency compensation.

 The application takes 3 parameters which must be supplied in order:
 1. The course number, 1, 2 or 3.